Drupal vs WordPress vs Joomla: What is the best CMS to power a digital business in 2022 and beyond?

 Our view is that with all three platforms, you are reliant on your developers to keep everything, including all third-party plugins, secure.
 The choice of hosting provider is also crucial, with server technologies frequently requiring security updates.
 With Joomla and Drupal you are even more reliant on staying up to date with the latest version, which can become a significant investment as is shown by the scramble for customers coming to the end of life of Drupal 7.

 All three CMS platforms have a large following.
 Fans of the three CMSs are scattered all over the world, meeting regularly in regional groups across many countries.
 They generate lots of discussion on forums, both among users of the CMSs and developers who contribute or write plugins etc.

 As they are all open-source platforms, they all benefit from continuous contributions to the core products.
-As you can see in the table below, the contributors number in the hundreds for each version, for Drupal even in the thousands.
+As you can see in the table below, the contributors number in the hundreds for each version, for Drupal even in the thousands each year.
 The thousands of plugins/modules/extensions on offer (see the section on extensibility above) show the additional contributions made by third-party developers that make these platforms so powerful.

 Contributors to the core code

 WordPress: more than 500 contributors worked on WP 6.0

 Drupal: 1,186 companies / 7,420 individuals contributed to Drupal 8 in 2020/21

 Joomla: approximately 780 developer volunteers contribute to Joomla